Are Spring Allergies Worsening Your Depression?

 The Allergy And Depression Connection

-Although allergies haven’t proved to result in clinical depression, they definitely have an affect on a person’s mood and well-being.
-Those with allergies may feed sad, fatigued, lethargic, or experience mood changes.
+Although allergies haven’t resulted in clinical depression, they affect a person’s mood and well-being.
+Those with allergies may feel sad, tired, lethargic, or experience mood changes.
 And studies say that allergies make a person 50% more likely to have depressive symptoms.
-These symptoms, however, are more physiological, such as having low amounts of energy, rather than emotional.
+These symptoms, however, are more physiological, such as having low amounts of energy rather than emotional.

 For example, if you’re one of the 36 million people in America who suffer from allergies, you probably know all about the daily battle with the outdoors.
 For this reason, many people with allergies will simply refrain from going outside at all during the day, which can cause crankiness or restlessness.

 Also, due to the constant wheezing, coughing, and sneezing, allergies and the medications taken for prevention can cause tiredness or irritability.
-Even the allergic reaction itself releases cytokines which cause feelings of sickness and fatigue, or being mentally drained.
+Even the allergic reaction releases cytokines that cause sickness, fatigue, or mentally drained feelings.

-Any one of the symptoms described above can put almost everyone in a bad mood.
+Any of the symptoms described above can put almost everyone in a bad mood.

 How Exactly Can Allergies Affect Mood?

-It’s important to understand that allergic reactions most likely don’t cause depression directly, and is rarely a main cause.
-More commonly it can have a negative effect on your mood or make depression worse.
+It’s important to understand that allergic reactions most likely don’t cause depression directly and are rarely the primary cause.
+More commonly, it can hurt your mood or make depression worse.

-Most mood changes or depressive reactions you have to allergies are similar to those one would feel under a lot of stress.
-In the simplest of terms, allergies basically just wears you out.
+Most mood changes or depressive reactions you have to allergies are similar to that one would feel under a lot of stress.
+In the simplest of terms, allergies just wear you out.

-It is good to simply be aware of the possibility of allergies affecting your mood because it can help to take weight off your shoulders.
-However, it is very important to keep in mind that if you do suffer from depression that there are likely other parts of the equation aside from allergies.
+It is good to simply be aware of the possibility of allergies affecting your mood because it can help to take the weight off your shoulders.
+However, it is essential to keep in mind that if you suffer from depression, there are likely other parts of the equation aside from allergies.

 Allergies In Children